-ISD Lebanon and Jordan
+ISD Jordan

 The Strong Cities Network in Jordan and Lebanon

-The Strong Cities regional programme in the Middle East supports municipalities in strengthening their abilities to coordinate and deliver local P/CVE strategies and activities.
+The Strong Cities regional programme in the Middle East supported municipalities in strengthening their abilities to coordinate and deliver local P/CVE strategies and activities.
 By providing municipalities with the knowledge and tools needed to identify and react to early signs of radicalisation, Strong Cities seeks to reduce the presence of violent extremism within Lebanese and Jordanian communities.
-This work is delivered through a model of Local Prevention Networks (LPNs).
+This work was delivered through a model of Local Prevention Networks (LPNs).

-Through a range of initiatives across the region, the Strong Cities Network has led various transformative efforts in:
+Through a range of initiatives across the region, the Strong Cities Network led various transformative efforts in:

 - Saida: A dedicated Psychosocial Support Unit provided psychosocial support to parents concerned about vulnerable children, training them to recognise early warning signs of violence and manage and refer individual cases.